Illicit Networks · Conflict Analysis · Governance Research

 β −0.032

 Opium cultivation intensity correlates with general institutional distrust (p<0.001) for state courts and community institutions equally.
-The causal substitution theory — that the Taliban displaced state institutions — fails the falsification test.
+The causal substitution theory — that insurgent actors displaced state institutions — fails the falsification test.

 UNODC overlay · Province-year panel · OLS with FE